BEFORESCROLL STUDIO

 · coming soon ·

-I built Lauds because I couldn't stop scrolling.
+I built Prayer First because I couldn't stop scrolling.
 I'd wake up, reach for Instagram before the eyes were open, and lose forty minutes to a feed I didn't enjoy and didn't remember by lunch.
 I tried screen-time apps.
 I tried hiding the phone in another room.
 I tried sheer willpower.
 None of it stuck.

 What worked, eventually, was a tiny rule.
 Before Instagram, scripture.
 Even a page.
 Even a verse.
 After a few weeks, the order of my morning had quietly flipped.
 So I built the rule into the phone — a small lock with a small key, so the right thing was easier than the wrong thing.